-The AIR-Intelligence ASD-320 offers protection for a larger area than the ASD-160H and supports an air sampling pipe network up to 328 feet (100 meters) total.
+The AIR-Intelligence ASD-320 is identical to the ASD-160H detector but offers protection for a larger air sampling pipe network up to 328 feet (100 meters) total.

 An ASD-320 can be connected to the Signaling Line Circuit using an Addressable Programmable Interface Card (APIC), P/N 76-333002-001, which mounts inside the detector housing.
 Up to 127 AIR-Intelligence detectors can be networked together using an AIR-Intelligence Command Module.